 Winter

-Winter is the lowest season for tourism in Tokyo, as the city can get quite cold.
+Winter is the slowest season for tourism in Tokyo, as the city can get quite cold.
 While days are bearable, with temperatures hovering around the low 50s° F (10-15 °C), the nights can get extremely cold, dropping to 35 °F (1 °C).
 Over the Christmas and New Year period, the city comes alive despite the cold, and you can enjoy beautiful lights around the city.

 3 Days in Tokyo Itinerary